 - Your income needs can fluctuate in retirement, and the control of the assets backing your income gives you flexibility to meet your income needs.

-- Your heirs can be the beneficiary of the assets after you and your spouse pass when a pension is guaranteed to disinherits your heirs since it doesn’t pass to your children.
+- Your heirs can be the beneficiaries of the assets after you and your spouse pass when a pension is guaranteed to disinherit your heirs since it doesn’t pass to your children.
 In some cases, a child could receive a vested portion of the pension not already paid out.

 - You have access to the assets if there comes a time in your life when you may need cash, and having control over the assets grants you that option.

-If You Must Go with an Annuity, Single-Life Option Gives You More Control
+If You Choose an Annuity, Single-Life Option Gives You More Control

 Of course, not all pensions have a lump sum option, which means you have no choice but to accept an annuity payment.
 If that is you, there are a few things to consider before selecting your irrevocable annuity option.